ironfede/openmcdf/README.md

 ```

 Call *commit()* method when you need to persist changes to the underlying stream

 ```C#
 cf.RootStorage.AddStream("MyStream").SetData(buffer);
 cf.Commit();
 ```

 If you need to compress a compound file, you can purge its unused space

 ```C#
 CompoundFile.ShrinkCompoundFile("MultipleStorage_Deleted_Compress.cfs");
 ```

-OpenMcdf is NOT a wrapper around Win32 API but a pure .net component that runs also on Mono platform.
+OpenMcdf is NOT a wrapper around Win32 API: it is a pure .net component that runs also on Mono platform.